 Most states have a two-year statute of limitations for standard claims.
 But some states are different.
 For example, New York has a two-and-a-half-year statute of limitations.

 Most states have also eliminated joint and several liability in medical malpractice lawsuits.
 At the federal level, Congress has debated whether federal legislation that would preempt (override) all existing state laws governing medical malpractice lawsuits.

 - Texas — In 2003, a bill capped non-economic damages.
 This limited pain and suffering recovery in malpractice claims to $250,000 and heightened the level of misconduct necessary to win a malpractice case in emergency care.

 - California — California was the first state to pass tort reform that limits plaintiffs' leverage.
 The Malpractice and Injury Compensation Reform Act limits pain and suffering damages to $250,000.

 - Florida — Private teaching hospitals are shielded from malpractice claims.
 Non-economic damages are capped at $300,000 per incident.

 Get Legal Help With Your Medical Malpractice Issue

-Do you have a medical malpractice case?
-Maybe you aren't sure.
-Whether or not you have a claim, and whether or not your damages would be limited by tort reform, you should speak to an experienced attorney in your area to protect your rights.
-A local attorney can review your claims and help you decide what your next steps should be.
+Will tort reform limit your damages?
+You should speak to an experienced attorney in medical malpractice law to protect your rights.
+A local attorney can review your claims and help you decide your next steps.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help